moderncampus/cms-examples/Content-Migration-Tool/readme.md

-***The included source code, service and information is provided as is, and OmniUpdate makes no promises or guarantees about its use or misuse.
-The source code provided is recommended for advanced users and may not be compatible with all implementations of OU Campus.***
+***The included source code, service and information is provided as is, and Modern Campus makes no promises or guarantees about its use or misuse.
+The source code provided is recommended for advanced users and may not be compatible with all implementations of Omni CMS.***

 # Content Migration Tool

-The OmniUpdate Content Migration Tool utilizes Ruby scripts to allow for bulk processing of source files to produce OU Campus PCF files that are ready to use.
+The Modern Campus Content Migration Tool utilizes Ruby scripts to allow for bulk processing of source files to produce Omni CMS PCF files that are ready to use.

 ## Required Gems
 	- Nokogiri: `gem install nokogiri` or `sudo gem install nokogiri`